project-imprimis/libprimis/doc/engine.md

 #### This is a work in progress and subject to modification and additions.

-Written and © Alex "molexted" Foster, 2020; released under the WTFPL v2.
+Written and © Alex "no-lex" Foster, 2020; released under the WTFPL v2.

 Preface
 ---